Dimastij1986/RepData_PeerAssessment1/PA1_template.md

 So, total number of missing values in the dataset is **2304**.

-As a strategy for filling in all of the missing values in the dataset I'm using *mean for that 5-minute interval*.
+As a strategy for filling in all of the missing values in the dataset I'm using *rounded mean for that 5-minute interval*.

 Creating a new dataset that is equal to the original dataset but with the missing data filled in: